Discovering Aid & Attendance: Pension Benefits For Veterans Who Served During a Period of War

 Unfortunately, accessing the benefits and working with the VA can be difficult.
 Many veterans are turned away because they don’t understand the VA’s rules or the planning available to help meet the VA’s asset and income requirements.
 This free guide will help you determine the best legal and financial tools necessary to qualify and quickly help you get the benefits you deserve.

 DO NOT disqualify yourself based on what you’ve read or heard in the past.
 Never assume you are not eligible!
-This free guide shows you how to get through the government’s “red-tape”!
+This free Ebook shows you how to get through the government’s “red-tape”!